 What Will You Study

-Your degree is taught jointly by Lancaster’s Philosophy Department, which is ranked 7th, by the Times and Sunday Times Good University Guide and our English Literature and Creative Writing Department, ranked 11th, by the Complete University Guide 2016.
+Your degree is taught jointly by Lancaster’s Philosophy Department and our English Literature and Creative Writing Department.

 You’ll learn how philosophical perspectives can be applied fruitfully to literature and your literary studies will elucidate the narrative structures and cultural functions of Philosophy.
 You’ll take various approaches to English and other literatures by diverse authors and will look at both the history of and contemporary debates in Philosophy.

 You’ll start your degree with courses including English Literature and Introduction to Philosophy.
 As you progress, the scheme allows you to specialise according to your own interests and strengths, with a selection of second and third-year English Literature modules and options such as The Theory and Practice of Criticism; Literature and Film; Shakespeare; History of Philosophy; Philosophy of the Mind; and Philosophy of Science.